Showcasing Your Hard Work

 The thyroid hormone, T3, regulates your metabolism and helps you keep weight off.

-When you undergo metabolic adaptation to get a ‘shredded’, your T3 levels are dramatically reduced, which affects other hormones in the body as well.
-One of these hormones, ghrelin, regulates your hunger levels and increases with prolonged caloric reduction.*
+When you undergo metabolic adaptation to get a ‘shredded ’ look, your T3 levels are dramatically reduced, which affects other hormones in the body as well.
+One of these hormones, ghrelin, regulates your hunger levels and increases with prolonged caloric restriction.

-For males, testosterone levels take a plunge as the diet is modified to burn fat from the body.
-Stored cholesterol levels take a nose dive and the cholesterol is what’s necessary to maintain healthy testosterone production in the testes and the adrenal glands.
+For males, testosterone levels drop as the diet is modified to burn body fat.
+Stored cholesterol levels take a nosedive, and cholesterol is necessary to maintain healthy testosterone production in the testes and adrenal glands.

 Low testosterone causes feelings of low energy, low libido, depressed mood, poor concentration, and/or poor quality sleep.
-Men that experience symptoms of low testosterone sometimes consult with endocrinologists for TRT (testosterone replacement therapy) for treatment.
+Men who experience symptoms of low testosterone sometimes consult with endocrinologists for TRT (testosterone replacement therapy).

 TRT can make lower body levels more attainable to maintain for long periods of time without losing too much lean body mass acquired from resistance training.